 Which are the best Crypto tax calculators I should know about?

-Given how the process of filing your crypto tax is arduous, you ought to consider the idea of using crypto tax calculators to simplify this process.
+Given how the process of filing your crypto tax is arduous, you want to make sure that the paid or free tax software you’re using is set up to handle that.
+Another option you ought to consider is the idea of using crypto tax calculators to simplify this process.
 Here are some crypto tax calculators worth checking out:

 ClearTax is known to have a crypto tax calculator that is easy to use.
 ClearTax lets you calculate your crypto tax from your cryptocurrency transactions.
 You will need to ensure you provide information that includes how and where you bought your cryptocurrency, the price at which you bought the cryptocurrency, its sale price, and the transaction fees that came with it.
 Once you submit this information, you can expect to receive a detailed report of your crypto tax liability.